ansderson122/task-tracker/README.md

 Task Tracker is a simple command-line interface (CLI) project for tracking and managing your tasks.
 This application allows you to add, update, and delete tasks, as well as mark tasks as in progress or completed.

+For additional information and guidance on building your Task Tracker project, check out the following resource: [Task Tracker Roadmap](https://roadmap.sh/projects/task-tracker)

 ## Features

 - Add, update, and delete tasks.